Eagle Bluff Light

-The Eagle Bluff Light, also known as Eagle Bluff lighthouse, or simply Eagle Bluff, is a lighthouse located near Ephraim in Peninsula State Park in Door County, Wisconsin, United States.
-Construction was authorized in 1866, but the lighthouse was not actually built until 1868 at a cost of $12,000.
+The Eagle Bluff Light, also known as Eagle Bluff lighthouse, is a lighthouse located near Ephraim in Peninsula State Park in Door County, Wisconsin, United States.
+Construction was authorized in 1866, and the lighthouse was built in 1868 at a cost of $12,000.
 It was automated in 1926.
-Restoration work began on the Eagle Bluff Light in 1960 and was completed in 1963, upon completion the Lighthouse was opened for tours.
+Restoration work began on the Eagle Bluff Light in 1960 and was completed in 1963; upon completion the lighthouse was opened for tours.
 The lighthouse was added to the National Register of Historic Places in 1970.

 Geography

-Located in what is modern-day Peninsula State Park.
-Situated on a 76-foot bluff that overlooks the Strawberry Channel, Eagle Bluff's mission is to illuminate the islands located in the middle of the strawberry channel.
+The lighthouse is located in Peninsula State Park, situated on a 33-foot bluff that overlooks the Strawberry Channel.
+Eagle Bluff's mission is to illuminate the islands located in the middle of the strawberry channel.
 This mission is what gives Eagle Bluff its nickname "The Guardian of the Strawberry Channel".

 Much of Door County is located on the Niagara Escarpment.
 The escarpment makes it very hard to dig into the soil of Door County and for this reason it is very unusual to have a basement in Door County.
 Eagle Bluff has two basements.
 One under the tower and one under the keeper's residence.

 Door County Historical Society

-The Door County Historical Society, also known as DCHS, has maintained the Eagle Bluff Light from 1960 to the present day.
-DCHS was responsible for the restoration of Eagle Bluff.
-These restorations were led by a woman known as Ida Bay.
-Currently DCHS is raising money to reconstruct the barn, and the summer kitchen that were originally located on the property.
-To this day DCHS runs tours through the keeper's residence and the tower of Eagle Bluff.
+The Door County Historical Society (DCHS) has managed and preserved Eagle Bluff Light Station since 1960, when it was granted permission to restore the long-neglected lighthouse and open it to the public.
+After a restoration completed in 1964, the site became a popular Door County attraction.
+In recent years, DCHS restored the lighthouse, oil house, and privy while reconstructing the historic barn and summer kitchen to return the property to its appearance during the Duclon family's residency (1883–1918).
+Today, the Society operates Eagle Bluff Light Station as a museum, offering tours through the keeper's residence, light tower, barn visitor center, summer kitchen, and other historic buildings, allowing visitors to experience the daily life of a 19th-century lighthouse keeper.